ericheep/sound-house/README.md

 To save, press `ctrl-x`, when it asks to save, press `y`.
 Then press `enter` to finish.

-On the Raspberry Pi 3, it's also necessary to turn off power management.
-This ensures that the WiFi still operates when it's headless.
+On the Raspberry Pi 3, it's nice to turn off power management.
+This ensures that the WiFi still operates after 1 minute of inactivity.
+You'll have to the following line to your your `/etc/network/interfaces' config file.

+    post-up iw dev $IFACE set power_save off

+To access the file, type in `sudo nano /etc/network/interfaces', and add the line right underneath the `iface wlan0 inet manual` line.
+It should look like the following.

+    allow-hotplug wlan0
+    iface wlan0 inet manual
-    sudo iw dev wlan0 set power_save off
+        post-up iw dev $IFACE set power_save off wpa-conf /etc/wpa_supplicant/wpa_supplicant.conf

 **Note:** This might change!
 Eventually it'll be safer to use static IPs, and this process will be more involved, for now this just sets up a basic internet connection.